 As a child, our imagination is constantly active and play becomes an outlet for exploring the world around us without danger or fear.
 We go about our days believing we can be anything we act out from video games to people we see on television, we are always fantasizing and creating ourselves as characters in the world in which we desire to live.
 As adults, we tend to disregard this active imagination, quieting the voices telling us to follow our deepest wishes, our hopes, and our dreams.
 More often, we tend to listen or attempt to fit in with the culture surrounding us.
-Left feeling unfilled within the confines of our society and the fears other people put out.

 Yet, when looking at the most prosperous and thriving cultures throughout history, we can see how everything created which was remarkable, innovative, or contributing to great discoveries all began through the simple concept of imaginative play.
 Look at the Inca Civilization, also known as the largest empire in pre-Columbian America, and possibly the largest empire in the world in the early 16th century.
 Through their mystical fascination and ritual sacrifices to the sun god and Pacha mama, they were able to contribute to advanced discoveries of engineering, agriculture, architecture, textile, ceramics, and ironworks.
 This was a civilization formed and built without any of the modern technology we have today.
 They built their empire without the wheel, powerful draft animals, iron workings, a writing system, or any form of currency.
 How could they possibly have been so successful without having any money?